The Snow at the Palisade

 Before the embers cooled, the captives were already on the move.
 The column passed through the shattered gate and onto the frozen road leading north.

+The journey ahead stretched nearly 300 miles through forest and frozen rivers.
 Men, women, and children walked north under armed guard through deep snow and bitter cold.
 Some would be exchanged and return to New England.
 Others would be adopted into Native communities or remain in Canada for the rest of their lives.

 One son, however, was already on that road.

+Months earlier, John Nims had been taken along the same wilderness routes, moving north through the same frozen valleys toward Canada.
 When the raiders broke through the door of his family’s house that February morning, he was already on the road to Montreal.

 The Long Aftermath